 Like some of Shakespeare’s histories and like his Roman tragedies (leaving aside TItus Andronicus as pure fiction, this class really would encompass this play, Coriolanus, and Antony and Cleopatra), this play also contains a fair amount of discourse that could be seen as having a bearing on contemporary political reality.

 Not everyone has loved this play.
-George Bernard Shaw in particular disliked it: largely in response, he wrote his own Caesar and Cleopatra, linked at the Classic Reader site here.
+George Bernard Shaw in particular disliked it: largely in response, he wrote his own Caesar and Cleopatra, linked at the Project Gutenberg site here.
 One can even see Shaw live making his rather arrogant response to Shakespeare’s take on Caesar appended, inexplicably, to the DVD of the Macbeth production by George Schaefer (1954).